1988 Winnetka attacks: Early life

 Laurie Dann was born Laurie Wasserman on October 18, 1957, and grew up in Glencoe, Illinois, a north suburb of Chicago.
 She was the daughter of Edith Joy and her husband, accountant Norman Wasserman.
 The family was Jewish and she had one older brother.

 Laurie was described as shy and had trouble socializing; in childhood she displayed signs of obsessive-compulsive disorder but they seemingly disappeared when she started adolescence.
 In high school she had a couple of short-term romantic relationships.
 The Wassermans vacationed in Hawaii over the 1973 holiday season during which time Laurie met Barry Gallup, a year older than she and also from the Chicago area.
 They continued seeing each other after going home to Illinois but Barry graduated high school the following spring, went to college, and broke off the relationship.
 The Wassermans moved to a different neighborhood in 1974 and Laurie would attend a different high school for her senior year.
 During a summer trip to Aspen, Colorado, she met another boy her age named Wade Keats, also from the Chicago area, and they continued seeing each other afterwards but broke it off in two months.
 Laurie pursued several brief relationships for the rest of her senior year and also got plastic surgery to reduce the size of her nose.
 She graduated from Winnetka's New Trier High School in 1975, and despite poor grades was able to attend Drake University in Des Moines, Iowa.
-When her academic record improved, Dann transferred to the University of Arizona with the goal of becoming a teacher, although she was rather non-serious about it and reportedly told an acquaintance that she really just wanted to find a husband.
-She dated a pre-med student named Steve Witt, but Steve, who was working towards becoming a doctor, believed his education took priority over his love life and so he did not give Laurie the attention she felt was owed.
-Eventually he was accepted for a residency in an Arizona hospital and informed Laurie that he was ending the relationship.
+When her academic record improved, Dann transferred to the University of Arizona ostensibly to pursue a teaching career, although she told an acquaintance that she really just wanted to find a husband.
+She dated a pre-med student named Steve Witt, but he prioritized his education over his love life and Laurie was denied the attention she desired.
+Eventually Witt was accepted for residency in an Arizona hospital and ended the relationship.
 In the summer of 1977, Dann attended the University of Wisconsin in Madison, taking a course in home economics.

-After her relationship failed in 1980, Dann moved back to her parents' home.
+In 1980, Dann moved back to her parents' home.
 She then transferred to Northwestern University to complete her degree, but dropped out of all her classes and never graduated.